 - Drain off liquid and wash off salt from cucumber, cover with the vinegar solution, cover and chill in the fridge until required.

-- Place 100g of Tilda Arborio rice in a pan with 400g of water and cook until tender and almost falling apart.
+- For the Rice cracker - Place 100g of Tilda Arborio rice in a pan with 400g of water and cook until tender and almost falling apart.

 - Blend with remaining water into a fine puree.